pradeepreddy19/NLP_HMM_MCMC_Models/README.md

 Along the with the training variables that were used in the Simple model we also need couple of other variables to solve the HMM.
 The variables that were required are called inital state probabailties and transistion proababities.
 These are the the probabilties that define the state trasition diagram and these probabilties are useful in the solving the Markov chain which is a special case of the Bayes Net

  Initial State Proababilties:
- * What is the probabaility that a sentence starts with a particular pos
+ * What is the probabaility that a sentence starts with a particular pos?
  * eg: P(S0=Noun), P(S0=Adv) etc.,

 Transition probabailties: